Aphasia Awareness Month: Resources to help you get online

 There is a lot of information about aphasia on My Stroke Guide.
 You can find out more by clicking on the link Aphasia and communication.

 There is also a list of other communication tools on the stroke.org.uk website.
-You can also order printed copies from our shop:
+You can also order a printed copy of a communication aid for stroke survivors with aphasia from our shop.